-When one brother is diagnosed with a shattering illness, another brother is forced to face his demons as the family struggles to pick up the pieces and stay together in this powerful portrait of what it means to truly care for each other.
+When one brother is diagnosed with a shattering illness, another brother is forced to face his demons as the family struggles to pick up the pieces and stay together in this powerful portrait of love and what it means to truly care for each other.

 Director Ernesto Quintero’s documentary, A Sacred Journey is a formidable film that takes the audience on a voyage no one ever wishes to endure.
 After the family is dealt with an unimaginable blow, Quintero decides to pick-up his camera and start documenting every phase of his brother Juan’s devastating diagnosis of Amyotrophic Lateral Sclerosis (ALS).
 The film puts a much-needed spotlight on the family which sacrifices everything to honor their loved one’s will to live.